Why Your Husqvarna Riding Mower Won’t Start + Troubleshooting Tips

 Issue #8: Faulty Fuel Pump

-Our professional landscapers advise users to remove the fuel line from the carburetor and turn the key to the ON position.
-If there’s no gas flowing to the fuel line, consider replacing it.
+First, disconnect the fuel line from the carburetor, and then turn the key to the ON position.
+If you notice that there’s no gasoline flowing through the fuel line, it’s worth considering a replacement.

 Issue #9: Defective Ignition Coil